ilya-murzinov/ilya-murzinov.github.io/content/posts/articles/2015-02-25-allure-csharp.markdown

 %JAVA_HOME%\bin\java -jar %ALLURE_CLI_HOME%\allure-cli.jar generate -v 1.4.0 %OUTPUT_DIR% -o %NGINX_HOME%\html\
 ```

-You can run as much \*.dll's as you want or create an \*.nuproj project cointaining all assemblies.
+You can run as much \*.dll's as you want or create an \*.nuproj project containing all assemblies.

 Now we need to start Nginx and thats all!
 If you've done it right, you will see the report at [http://localhost:8080](http://localhost:8080) (depends on Nginx configuration).